MilanDean/DataScience-Projects/README.md

 # DataScience-Projects
 This is a compilation of small projects I developed related to data analytics and machine learning.

-Please **Note**: This is a work in progress that I update when I have free time, and this repository does not represent the entirety of my understanding of data analytics and machine learning.
+**Note**: This is a work in progress that I update when I have free time, and this repository does not represent the entirety of my understanding of data analytics and machine learning.
+Projects are in order from most recent commit to first commit.

 # [Purchase Overlap Program](https://github.com/MilanDean/DataScience-Projects/blob/master/fastOverlap_purchases.py)
 Initially tasked with analyzing a client's sales funnel, this program was created as a result of additional business problems developed down the line.
 This program is simple and efficient, using list comprehension in O(n) time complexity to determine whether or not a unique ID is found in both sets.
 This in conjunction with the back-end of Shopify (eCommerce Platform), allows someone to determine whether or not a customer who is a first time buyer of product A ends up buying product B. Additionally, it can be also used for customer purchase overlap between any two products, returning or not.